qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Submit the circuit
 ~~~~~~~~~~~~~~~~~~

-Let us run a circuit with `verbatim_circuit=True` on an AWS device, using IQM Garnet as an example.
-Here, when `verbatim_circuit=True`, the circuit is submitted as is onto the AWS device.
+Let us run a circuit with `verbatim_circuit=True` on an Amazon Braket device, using IQM Garnet as an example.
+Here, when `verbatim_circuit=True`, the circuit is submitted as is onto the Amazon Braket device.
 The device expects to receive a circuit that is written in native gates with qubits in the range of the device.
 For IQM Garnet, the native gates are `CZ` and `PRX` gates.
 IQM Garnet has qubits indexed from 1 to 20.

 .. code-block:: python